What is AI Augmented Architecture — and why it matters for EA teams in 2026

 Enterprise architecture teams are under more pressure than at any point in the last decade.
 Business leaders are asking more of the EA function, AI investment decisions are being made faster than governance frameworks can keep up with, and the teams responsible for making sense of all of it are the same size they were five years ago.
 AI Augmented Architecture is the response to that pressure.

 It is not a product category or a vendor claim.
-It is a practice discipline: the deliberate application of AI to the parts of EA work that do not require human judgement, so that architects can focus on the parts that do.
+It is a practice discipline: the deliberate application of AI to the parts of EA work that do not require human judgment, so that architects can focus on the parts that do.

 Why 2026 is the moment this becomes urgent